 Place your order

-It can then be posted to your preferred address or you can collect it from a local Post Office instead
+It can then be posted to your preferred address

 You can also book a face-to-face appointment with your GP who will ask you about your symptoms and may order a blood test to check your uric acid levels.